 This layer allows us to deploy different infrastructure services on demand while introducing an abstraction layer for compute resources that allow IaaS access across the different platform offerings.
-Here, we can leverage from the cloudmesh toolkit that provides us with the basic interfaces to virtual machines to conveniently access in homogeneous fashion AWS, Azure, Google, Oracle, and OpenStack.
-Access to HPC and Bare metal can be integrated and has been showcased in the past in cloudmesh.
-We also have prototyped in cloudmesh interfaces for accessing compute resources via docker and Kubernetes.
+Here, we can leverage from the Cloudmeshtoolkit that provides us with the basic interfaces to virtual machines to conveniently access in homogeneous fashion AWS, Azure, Google, Oracle, and OpenStack.
+Access to HPC and Bare metal can be integrated and has been showcased in previous versions of Cloudmesh.
+We also have prototyped Cloudmeshinterfaces for accessing compute resources via docker and Kubernetes.

 All of the deployment can easily be managed through a simple client shell that can also be used as a command line executor.
-This system is one of the key components of cloudmesh and allows easy integration of new commands and modules.
-This makes cloudmesh extensible, while others can provide new functionality that can be accessed in the command shell and command line interpreter.
-We use the cloudmesh command shell to integrate the functionality of the Generalized AI Service (GAS) Generator and describe its functionality in more detail next.
+This system is one of the key components of Cloudmeshand allows easy integration of new commands and modules.
+This makes Cloudmeshextensible, while others can provide new functionality that can be accessed in the command shell and command line interpreter.
+We use the Cloudmeshcommand shell to integrate the functionality of the Generalized AI Service (GAS) Generator and describe its functionality in more detail next.